-NASA found 10 minutes of jumping on a trampoline is equal to going on a 30 minute run.
+NASA found that 10 minutes of jumping on a trampoline is equal to going on a 30-minute run.
 That means you can achieve your fitness goals in less time than hitting the gym.
-And it’s right in your backyard.
+And it’s right in your backyard!

 5 - Low Impact Exercise

-Trampolining is a low impact exercise.
-A jumper’s vertical acceleration and deceleration is absorbed by the trampoline mat, taking up to 80% of the shock.
+Trampolining is a low-impact exercise.
+A jumper’s vertical acceleration and deceleration are absorbed by the trampoline mat, taking up to 80% of the shock.
 In comparison, hard surfaces like roads have no “give”.
 Trampolining protects your joints while exercising your muscles.

 6 - Mental Health